inimrod/havoc-shuffle/README.md

         1. The assets in the _vault input_ must all be sent back to the requesting user's address.
         1. The transaction must be signed either by the requesting user, or by the admin.

-    - Redeemer `RetireProtocol`:
+    - Redeemer `Administer`:

         1. The transaction must be signed by the admin.
-This is useful only when the `protocol` validator is upgraded.
+This is useful only when the `protocol` validator is upgraded/retired.